I also have a bio slideset available.

 Please use this bio for print publications

-Simson L. Garfinkel is the Chief of the Center for Disclosure Avoidance Research at the US Census Bureau.
+Simson L. Garfinkel is the Senior Computer Scientist for Confidentiality and Data Access at the US Census Bureau and the Chair of the Bureau's Disclosure Review Board.
 His current research interests include privacy in big data, cybersecurity and usability.
 He holds seven US patents and has published dozens of research articles in computer security and digital forensics.
 He is an ACM Fellow, an IEEE Senior Member, as a member of the National Association of Science Writers.

 Garfinkel is the author or co-author of fourteen books on computing.
 His book Database Nation: The Death of Privacy in the 21st Century (O'Reilly, 2000) discussed the impact of technology on privacy in the 20th and 21st centuries.
 His book Practical UNIX and Internet Security (co-authored with Gene Spafford and Alan Schwartz), has sold more than 250,000 copies and been translated into more than a dozen languages since the first edition was published in 1991.